The Three Major Components of a Computer System

 - Disk drive.

-These parts are housed within the laptop or desktop system unit housing.
-For the desktop, however, the keyboard and mouse are attached externally.
+These parts are housed within the laptop or the desktop system-unit.
+For the desktop, however, the keyboard and mouse are attached and used externally.

 New and slim laptop computers merge the traditional CPU and the graphics processing chip (GPU) into what is called accelerated processing unit (APU).
-These chips are usually attached to the motherboard in this slim laptops.
+These chips are usually attached to the motherboard in these laptops.

 There are two popular types of disk drives to choose from.

 Another vital part within a system is the motherboard.
 It provides communication and direct connectivity to devices throughout the computer.